filippovisconti/docs/_posts/dphpc/2024-01-23-9-Performance-Modeling.md

 > Pile needs concurrency-control / locking!

-At each step, processors are idle or have a task 𝑡 to work on:
+At each step, processors are idle or have a task t to work on:

 ```plaintext
 If idle: